 - Read (yes, we’re back to that tip) for 10 minutes

-It’s these little things to begin your day that can enhance the power of your brain without realising it.
+It’s these little things to begin your day that can enhance the power of your brain without realizing it.

 The first thing is to get more sleep, which has plenty of health benefits.
 The mandatory minimum is seven to nine hours.
-After that, you need to incorporate various ways to ensure you are sleeping correctly.
+After that, you need to incorporate various ways to ensure you’re sleeping correctly.
 Here are some of them:

-- Optimise your bedroom environment (reduce external noise, keep it dark and make the temperature comfortable)
+- Optimize your bedroom environment (reduce external noise, keep it dark and make the temperature comfortable).

 Sleep is essential to becoming smarter and more focused.
 Without a sufficient amount of time spent in dream land, you’re going to impact your cognitive performance as well as your physical health.

 Let’s be honest: you have a treasure trove of distractions in your life that aren’t doing much for your intelligence.
 Believe it or not, these distractions don't have to be related to your smartphone or a social network.
 Instead, they can be the regret of yesterday, the promise of tomorrow and the pursuit of perfection.

 Some philosophical minds might even contend that apathy is the worst distraction of them all.
 This can sound like the insight from the stoic school of philosophy, but it’s hard to dispute that we waste time on things that are out of our control.

 Put simply: instead of waiting for the weekend to do something, why not do it right now?